TheBanHammer/ToasterChan/README.md

 !ban |  | Kicks and re-promotes the user who runs the command.
 !bl |  | Blacklists the current song.
 !discordreload |  | Forces the Discord bot to reload.
-!jointime |  | Logs the amount of time since the user joined the room.
+!jointime |  | Logs the amount of time since the user joined the room (this session only).
 !ls |  | Skips the current song whilst also moving the user to position 5 in the waitlist.
 !lock |  | Locks the waitlist.
 !lockdown |  | Deletes all chat messages for users below Bouncer rank.